ramp-eu/CONTRA-2.0/docs/stepbystepguide.md

 > carrierTimeRemaining - minutes to finish
 > totalCarrierLayers - total amount of layers
 > totalCarrierLayersCompleted - finished layers

-- You can see update every ~15 seconds in `totalCarrierLayersCompleted` and in `CarrierLayersProgress`
+- monitor for changes in `totalCarrierLayersCompleted` or in `carrierLayersProgress`